listman-io/docs/README.md

 Good job!
 Now let's learn what are some different ways to run the Listman.io app.

+### I got an error, what to do?
+If you can't see the two successful messages above check:
+1. Validate all your details in the config file
+2. Make sure your application server is connected to Internet and there is no Firewall rules block any outcomming/incomming https requests
+3. Look at the `app folder\trobleshooting.log` file for verbose exception details
+4. If nothing helped contact us on `support@listman.io`, we will schedule a call with you help you personally

 ## Run as Console Application

-Before running Listman.io app against your production SharePoint Instance we recommend you to *always* un the app in a test mode.
+Before running Listman.io app against your production SharePoint Instance we recommend you to *always* run the app in a test mode.

 ### Run in Test Mode
-Test mode allows you to start Listman.io app, validate config file, connect to SharePoint Instance and iterate through the list items without actual archiving deletion, modification and attachments download.
-It's designed to battle test your configuration as close as possible to the actual production run including logs creation to verify all the expected records were correctly marked for archiving.
+Test mode allows you to start Listman.io app, validate config file, connect to SharePoint Instance and *iterate through the list items without actual archiving, deletion, modification and attachments downloading*.

+The Test Mode is designed to battle test your configuration as close as possible to the actual production run including logs creation to verify all the expected records were correctly marked for archiving.

-To run application in testing mode run the app with the  `-p` and `-t` parameter:
+To run application in Test Mode run the app with the  `-p` and `-t` parameter:
 ```sh
 > listman-cli.exe -c "Configs\comsco.sharepoint.com.json" -p -t
 ```